Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ## Future Plans

 We're going to make strong impact on community, making ink! simple and convenient for developers.

-- Sharing our experience in text and video format on different crypto and tech resources
+- Experise sharing
-–– Covering all crypto-related news websites, creating workshops online, handling all relevant forums and social networks
+   - Covering all crypto-related news websites, creating workshops online, handling all relevant forums and social networks
-- Creating a knowledge base regarding ink!
+- Becoming an entry point for a developer starting in ink!/Wasm
-–– Nonstop updating our FAQ and knowledge base, creating educational content (text\video)
+   - Nonstop updating our FAQ and knowledge base, creating educational content (text\video)
-- Delevoping marketing and PR strategy
+- Marketing and PR strategy
-–– Organizing hackatons, Developing growthhacking strategy for involving developers from different channels
+   - Organizing hackatons, Developing growthhacking strategy for involving developers from different channels

 ## Additional Information :heavy_plus_sign: